 I write.
 I walk.
 I have big hair.
 I high-five cedar branches when I walk by them.
 Here I strive to chronicle my random thoughts, recommendations, and adventures, both wild and domestic, to the best of my technological, spiritual, and literary abilities.

 I am an on-again, off-again wildlife field biologist, artist, reader, outdoor enthusiast, wonder-seeker, animal-lover, and freelance writer and editor.
 I was the reviews editor at Orion Magazine until I moved back to the Northern Rockies where I currently reside with my family in a house surrounded by magpies, just outside of Glacier National Park.

-I’ve spent the last several years working a lot with creative science education writing for venues like Birdcage Press, the educational children’s publisher, and the fabulously nerdy YouTube science program The SciShow.
-I also recently researched and wrote a forty-episode series on psychology and a fifty-ish episode series on anatomy and physiology for the online channel Crash Course.
+I’ve spent the last several years working a lot with creative science storytelling, writing for venues like Birdcage Press, the educational children’s publisher, and the fabulously nerdy YouTube science program The SciShow.
+I also researched and wrote a forty-episode series on psychology and a fifty-ish episode series on anatomy and physiology for the online channel Crash Course.